 Powerful enough for heavy-duty cleaning jobs.
 Solid, durable construction.
-5 quick connect nozzles and superior strength, kink-resistant hose.
+Five quick-connect nozzles and superior strength, kink-resistant hose.
 Compact design for easy transportation and storage.
 Easy to use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.